 Reliability and Proven Performance

 Many homeowners who are calling in a plumber to replace a leaking copper pipe don’t know there are alternative materials on the market.
-Why would you let an plumber make a repair with the same material that has already failed?
-Ask your potential plumbing candidates whether they use any of the proven superior alternatives to copper such as FlowGuard Gold CPVC pipe and fittings.
+Why would you let a plumber repair with the same material that has already failed?
+Ask your potential plumbing candidates whether they use any proven superior copper alternatives, such as FlowGuard Gold CPVC pipe and fittings.

-Made of durable chlorinated polyvinyl chloride, these pipe and fittings offer a number of benefits over copper pipe.
-Mainly they will never scale, corrode or pit which will help eliminate the risk of future failures and costly re-piping.
+Made of durable chlorinated polyvinyl chloride, these pipe and fittings offer several benefits over copper pipe.
+Mainly they will never scale, corrode or pit, which will help eliminate the risk of future failures and costly re-piping.
 As compared to metallic systems, FlowGuard Gold CPVC systems also virtually eliminate condensation, significantly reducing the risk of costly drip damage to walls, structure and contents.
 From a health standpoint, the CPVC alternative offers the added benefit of maintaining water quality since there is no metal to leach into the tap water.

 In addition to inquiring about quality materials, other questions to ask a potential plumber include: